sophieSpacee/sophieSpacee/spacee-development.md

 # My first year as a software developer

 After 5 years as a workplace consultant, I took a full time training for 6 months to become a full stack developer with OpenClassrooms.
-After I finished my training, I started working on a personal project: a software for real estate professionals.
-This software allows anyone to create a building and fill it up with teams, collaborative spaces and services.
-The end goal is to help companies find the best set up according to their synergies and constraints.
-After two months spent on my project, I got a job at Addworking, a startup company that develops a subcontractor management platform.
+When I finished my training, I started working on a personal project: a software for real estate professionals, Spacee (https://spacee-workplace.com/).
+As I neared the end of Spacee's development, I decided to find a job and I started working for Addworking, a startup company that develops a subcontractor management platform (https://www.addworking.com/).

+## Week 20 - 12/27/2021

+* My team and I are still working on the Back Office for our conformity team.
+This week, I worked on some design changes and integration.

 ## Week 19 - 12/20/2021